-Gravity is a four-telescope beam combiner for the VLT-I operating in the K-band.
-It is equipped with various subsystems in order to precisely correct and control the incoming wavefront from the astronomical source via the telescopes to the Gravity beam combiner.
-These Gravity sub-systems include a fringe tracker, an IR wavefront sensor (with UTs only), a polarization control system, a pupil-guide and field-guide system.
-These systems interact and work in harmony with the VLT-I. Gravity forms spectrally dispersed interference fringes of either a single astronomical source (single-field) or of two sources simultaneously (dual-field).
-In the latter case, the two sources are required to have a separation less than 2 arcsec when observing with the UTs, or less than 4 arcsec with the ATs.
-Fringes are produced in two separate channels, the fringe-track (FT) channel and the science (SC) channel.
-The science channel records the entire K-band at each of the three implemented spectral resolutions of R ~ 22 , 500 and 4000.
-The FT spectrometer always operates at low spectral resolution (R ~ 22).
+GRAVITY is a four-telescope beam combiner for the Very Large Telescope Interferometer (VLTI) operating in the K-band.
+It is equipped with various subsystems in order to precisely correct and control the incoming wavefront from the astronomical source via the telescopes to the GRAVITY beam combiner.
+These GRAVITY sub-systems include a fringe-tracker, an IR wavefront sensor (with the UTs only), a polarisation control system, a pupil-guide and field-guide system.
+These systems interact and work in harmony with the VLTI.

+GRAVITY forms spectrally dispersed interference fringes of either a single astronomical source (single-field) or of two sources simultaneously (dual-field).
+In the latter case, the two sources are required to have a separation less than 2 arcsec when observing with the Unit Telescopes (UTs), or less than 4 arcsec with the Auxiliary Telescopes (ATs) of the VLTI.
+Fringes are produced in two separate channels, the fringe-tracker (FT) channel and the science (SC) channel.
+The science channel records the entire K-band at each of the three implemented spectral resolutions of $\mathcal{R} \sim 22$ , 500 and 4000.
+The FT spectrometer always operates at low spectral resolution ( $\mathcal{R} \sim 22$ ).

-When observing in dual-field, one of the two sources is injected into the FT channel and its fringe pattern analyzed at a frequency of approximately a kHz.
-The FT fringe position is used in real-time to correct for the atmospheric and instrumental piston (i.e. a residual optical path difference between beams) by modulating piezo mounted mirrors within the instrument.
-The FT star thus allows longer detector integration times in the science channel (up to 60 seconds) without compromising the fringe pattern's contrast.
-Gravity science observations are always assisted by FT observations, unlike other VLT-I instruments like AMBER and PIONIER.
-In single-field the FT channel and SC channel receive light from the same star.
-In future calls, Gravity will be offered on the UTs in combination with the CIAO AO module for off-axis IR wavefront sensing.
+When observing in dual-field, one of the two sources is injected into the FT channel and its fringe pattern is analysed at a frequency of approximately a kHz.
+The fringe position in the FT is used in real-time to correct for the atmospheric and instrumental piston (i.e. a residual optical path difference between beams) by modulating piezo mounted mirrors within the instrument.
+The FT star thus allows longer detector integration times in the science channel (up to 60 seconds) without compromising the contrast of the fringe pattern.
+GRAVITY science observations are always assisted by FT observations, unlike other VLTI instruments like PIONIER or MATISSE.
+In single-field, the FT channel and SC channel receive light from the same star.

-Gravity provides access to interferometric quantities like absolute and differential visibility, spectral differential phase and closure phase, as well as the differential phase in dual-field between the two sources.
-These quantities allow reconstructing images at a spatial resolution that can reach 2 mas (depending on VLT-I baseline), as well as time-resolved differential astrometry per spectral bin at the exquisite accuracy of a few tens of μ as.
+GRAVITY provides access to interferometric quantities such as absolute and differential visibility, spectral differential phase and closure phase, as well as the differential phase in dual-field between the two sources.
+These quantities allow reconstructing images at a spatial resolution that can reach 2 mas (depending on VLTI baseline), as well as time-resolved differential astrometry per spectral bin at the exquisite accuracy of a few tens of $\mu$ as.